The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 - 51% of New Hampshire residents cited gun violence as a top safety concern—just under the US average of 53%.

-- 3% of survey respondents reported experiencing gun violence in the last 12 months, a threefold decrease from 9% last year.
+- 3% of survey respondents reported experiencing gun violence in the 12 months prior to the survey, a threefold decrease from 9% last year.

 Property crime in New Hampshire: Fear vs. reality